alienorlatour/adventofcode/README.md

 - Most days are covered with a very minimal and nominal test case, using the example given by the subject.
 Corner cases should be covered.
 - I took the liberty of a few [0] without checking the length of the slice.
 These occasions are systematically accompanied by a `// todo`.
 Given the importance of the code and the ungodly hour of the night, I can only hope that some day the will is there to correct this.
 Don't do this at home.
-- The methods of the fileread package should probably ignore empty lines.
-A lot of shourtcuts are made here, as the inputs are totally under control.
+- The methods of the fileread package should probably ignore empty lines (December 4: no).
+A lot of shortcuts are made here, as the inputs are totally under control.
 Error management could use some consolidation.
+- Each door's code tends to reside in the func given as parameter to readAndApply.
+I would like to find a way to pull these out for unit testing and readbility.